Disclaimer: The characters and scenes are lovingly borrowed from the world of JK Rowling. I do not own.

 "Fudge of course."

 It took a moment for the name to sink in.
-At first she felt relieved he hadn't said Scrimjour, which would have meant that the Ministry was under Voldemort's control, but still.
-She turned to him.
+At first she was relieved he hadn't said Pius Thicknesse, which would have meant that the Ministry was under Voldemort's control, but still; Fudge was much earlier than she expected.
+Hermione turned to him.

 "Look," Remus said, stepping forward, "That cut looks pretty bad—"